 The Audit Committee is composed of outside directors who are not officers or employees of the Company.
-Each of the present members of the Audit Committee is independent of management, as "independence" is presently defined under the existing listing standards of the New York Stock Exchange, because each such director does not have a business relationship with the Company.
+Each of the present members of the Audit Committee is independent of management, as "independence" is presently defined under the existing listing standards of the New York Stock Exchange.